 Master in Linguistics students come from very different backgrounds.
 More than half of our student body is international.
-This rich cultural and linguistic diversity is a real asset for both the linguistics lecturers (particularly in courses such as semantics, lexicology and contrastive linguistics) and the students themselves.
+This rich cultural and linguistic diversity is a real asset for both the linguistics lecturers (particularly in courses such as semantics, lexicology, contrastive linguistics and language acquisition) and the students themselves.

-- a study visit for one term (30 credits) in one of the partner universities in Flanders, under the Erasmus Belgica programme, and/or
+a study visit for one term (30 credits) in one of the partner universities in Flanders, under the Erasmus Belgica programme

 It is advisable to organise the study visit during the second term of the first year or the first term of the second year.

-Furthermore, under the agreement between UCL and KU Leuven, courses in Linguistics may be taken from the KU Leuven programme.
+Furthermore, under the agreement between UCLouvain and KU Leuven, courses in Linguistics may be taken from the KU Leuven programme.

 To find out more:

 - Partner universities (in French)